Finger Infection (cont.)

-How Do Health-Care Professionals Diagnose a Finger Infection?
+How Do Health Care Professionals Diagnose a Finger Infection?

 The diagnosis of a finger infection begins with a history and physical exam.
 A directed history will help identify the likely cause as well as the correct diagnosis.
-People who have a localized finger infection will be treated differently than someone with a severe infection.
+People who have a localized finger infection will be treated differently than someone with a chronic or severe infection.
 Coexisting problems such as diabetes or blood vessel disorders of the arms and legs will complicate the infection and may change the degree of treatment.

 Important information that the doctor will need to know will include the following: